 Petersburg DUI Lawyer

-Driving under the influence of either alcohol (DWI) or drugs (DUI) in Petersburg, Virginia is a serious and possibly life-changing offense that can have a detrimental impact on your family and employment.
+Driving under the influence of either alcohol (DWI) or drugs (DUI) in Petersburg, Virginia, is a serious and possibly life-changing offense that can have a detrimental impact on your family and employment.
 For this reason, individuals facing these charges may want to consider retaining or consulting with a Petersburg DUI lawyer.
-An experienced defense attorney in Petersburg can assist in building a defense and ensuring that you know what to expect at each step of the legal process.
+An experienced defense attorney can assist in building a defense and ensuring that you know what to expect at each step of the legal process.

 A driver may be charged with driving under the influence if: